tmagalhaes1985/tmagalhaes1985.github.io/networking/README.md

 172.33.1.64 = 10101100.00100001.00000001.010000 00
 255.255.255.252 = 11111111.11111111.11111111.111111 00

 The rightmost bit of the subnet mask (network bits) determines the subnet multiple and where it starts.
 For this example, bit 3 of the 4th octet has a binary value of 4.
 The subnet multiple starts at 0 with multiples of 4 (0, 4, 8, 12 etc).
 The next available subnet is 172.33.1.68/30.
 Interfaces on the same router must be assigned to different subnets.

 Wildcard Masks

 The wildcard mask is a technique for matching specific IP address or range of IP addresses.
 It is used by routing protocols and access control lists (ACL) to manage routing and packet filtering.

 The wildcard mask is an inverted mask where the matching IP address or range is based on 0 bits.
 The additional bits are set to 1 as no match required.
 The wildcard 0.0.0.0 is used to match a single IP address.
-Wildcard mask for 255.255.224.0 is 0.0.31.255(invert the bits so zero=1 and one=0) 11111111.11111111.111 00000.00000000 = subnet mask 00000000.00000000.000 11111.11111111 = wildcard mask Example 1: Classful Wildcard Mask
+Wildcard mask for 255.255.224.0 is 0.0.31.255(invert the bits so zero=1 and one=0)

+11111111.11111111.111 00000.00000000 = subnet mask
+00000000.00000000.000 11111.11111111 = wildcard mask

+Example 1: Classful Wildcard Mask

 The following wildcard will only match on the 192.168.3.0 subnet and not match on everything else.

 This could be used with an ACLfor instance to permit or deny a subnet.
 It could define a single subnet to advertise from OSPF as well.

 192.168.3.0 0.0.0.255
 1. 168.
 3. 0
 11000000.10101000.00000011.00000000
 00000000.00000000.00000000.11111111 = 0.0.0.255

 Example 2: Classless Wildcard Mask

 The classless wildcard can filter based on any network boundary.
 The following wildcard mask matches on the subnet 192.168.4.0 serial link only.
 It is the equivalent of 255.255.255.252 subnet mask.

 1. 168.
 4. 0
 11000000.10101000.00000100.00000000
 00000000.00000000.00000000.00000011 = 0.0.0.3
 192.168.4.0 0.0.0.3 = match on 192.168.4.1 and 192.168.4.2

 The CIDR notation denotes the number of bits in the subnet mask.
-For instance a class C address with subnet mask 255.255.255.240 = /28 Summarization
+For instance a class C address with subnet mask 255.255.255.240 = /28

+Summarization

 Refer to the network topology drawing and select the IP address that will summarize all of the routes advertised to Router-1?

 Summarization aggregates (includes) all bits that are common to all IP addresses.
 The example has four different IP addresses with /24 subnet mask.
 Start from the left andmove right until the bits are mismatched (non-common).
 The common bits all occur up to and including bit 29.
 That translates to a /29 subnet mask (255.255.255.248) assigning 29 bits to the network portion.
 The /29 subnet mask can summarize IP address range 172.16.1.0 - 172.16.1.7

 172.16.1.2/24 = 10101100.00010000.00000001.00000 010
 172.16.1.3/24 = 10101100.00010000.00000001.00000 011
 172.16.1.5/24 = 10101100.00010000.00000001.00000 101
 172.16.1.6/24 = 10101100.00010000.00000001.00000 110

 The summary address is obtained from the common bits that include all IP addresses ignoring the 3 non-common bits.
 The single summarized address is an aggregate that can advertise all included IP addresses.

 Summary Address = 172.16.1.0/29

-1.10 Compare and contrast IPv4 address types
+### 1.10 Compare and contrast IPv4 address types

 The following describe the standard network message types.
 Multicasting forwards the same packet to multiple destinations providing most efficient bandwidth utilization.

+Network Message Types:

-Table 1-6 Network Message Types unicast packet sent from a single source to a single destination multicast packet sent from a single source to a destination group broadcast packet sent from a single source to all hosts on a VLAN anycast packet sent from a single source to nearest destination 1.11 Describe the need for private IPv4 addressing There are various advantages to private IP addressing that has enabled deployment across the enterprise network.
+- unicast packet sent from a single source to a single destination
+- multicast packet sent from a single source to a destination group
+- broadcast packet sent from a single source to all hosts on a VLAN
+- anycast packet sent from a single source to nearest destination

+### 1.11 Describe the need for private IPv4 addressing

+There are various advantages to private IP addressing that has enabled deployment across the enterprise network.
 The number of public IP addresses available has decreased over the past 10 years.
 They are now only assignable for internet access.